Who We Are

 In the 1980s, like-minded teachers, performers, songwriters, radio hosts, and parents who cared about the quality and content of children's music established The Children's Music Network (CMN) – a nonprofit association that now has members across the United States and Canada.

 The Children's Music Network celebrates the positive power of music in the lives of children by sharing songs, exchanging ideas and creating community.

-CMN stands in solidarity with Black Lives Matter and remains committed to promoting diversity, equity, and inclusion in our organization and the world at large.
+CMN stands in solidarity with the Black Lives Matter movement across the world.
+We remain committed to promoting diversity, equity, and inclusion in our organization and the world at large.
 We recognize the positive power of music to shape children’s sense of fairness and justice, to teach the enormous importance of often-marginalized cultures to our music traditions, and to amplify the voices of BIPOC artists.
 (Black, Indigenous and People Of Color.)
-We acknowledge that we are not always successful in our efforts, but pledge to continue our advocacy and support our members in theirs."
+We acknowledge that we are not always successful in our efforts, but pledge to continue our advocacy and support our members in theirs.